According to the CDC, 42.4% of Americans are obese.

 There are also health, social, and economic effects associated with obesity.
 Effects like…

 - And increased risk of chronic diseases like diabetes and heart disease

-If you are obese, you might think that you’re stuck between two impossible choices.
-You either travel a near impossible weight loss journey or you deal with the economic and social stigma.
+If you are obese, you might think you’re stuck between two impossible choices.
+You either travel a near-impossible weight loss journey, or you deal with the economic and social stigma.

 But that isn’t the case.
-You can lose more than 50 pounds in 3 months by investing in weight loss surgery.
+You can lose over 50 pounds in 3 months by investing in weight loss surgery.

 Let’s dive in!

 Common Misconceptions about Gastric Surgery

 Misconception number 1: Weight loss surgery is for lazy people.
 All you need is diet and exercise.